 Compassion is not just what we do.
 It's who we are.

-The Compassion Center of Georgia is a hub for compassion-based community healing, cultivating empathy and understanding across generations and sectors.
+The Compassion Center of Georgia is a hub for compassion-based training and community support, creating space for healing,growth, and connection through practical skills that support everyday life.

 ongoing community project scene 4